jimmysmits/terraform-beginner-bootcamp-2023/README.md

 }
 ```

-We will need to generate AWS CLI credentials from IAM user
+We will need to generate AWS CLI credentials from IAM user.

 ## Terraform Basics